frbl/OnlineSuperLearner/application-roadmap.md

 1. Questions:
     - How do we deal with the initialization?
 Up to now I just expected that we'd skip the first `Z` measurements, where `Z` is the maximum number of observations needed for each of the summary measures we include.
     - In this scheme of drawing observations we are not including the change of probability $g_a^*(a(t) | c(a)) / g_a(a(t) | c(a))$, which is probably incorrect?
+    - For the SuperLearning step, since we are not comparing a simple mean with an outcome, what would be our cross-validation step and loss function?

 # Initial roadmap